ykmnkmi/native_toolchain_zig.dart/example/zig_tcp/README.md

 Every connection and listener is backed by a slot in a fixed-size native handle table (`MAX_HANDLES = 4096`).
 Handle IDs are 1-based indices so that 0 is never a valid handle.
+Each slot carries a generation counter that increments on every allocation, used to prevent ABA races with GC finalizers (see below).
 The Dart-side `_Connection` and `_Listener` classes both implement a shared `_NativeHandle` interface that exposes the integer handle ID to `_IOService` for uniform lifecycle management.

 ### Allocation

-When a handle-creating operation completes (connect, listen, accept), the native completion handler calls `handle_alloc` to claim a table slot, stores the OS socket and the originating isolate's `send_port`, and posts the handle ID back to Dart.
+When a handle-creating operation completes (connect, listen, accept), the native completion handler calls `handle_alloc` to claim a table slot, stores the OS socket and the originating isolate's `send_port`, increments the slot's generation counter, and posts the handle ID back to Dart.
 The Dart constructor then calls `_IOService.register(this)`, which adds the handle to the isolate's `activeHandles` set and attaches a native GC-release callback via `tcp_attach_release`.

 ### Explicit close

 `Connection.close()` and `Listener.close()` call into the native `tcp_close` or
-`tcp_listener_close` functions, which close the OS socket and free the handle table slot (setting `in_use = false`).
-The Dart side then calls `_IOService.unregister(this)` to remove the handle from the active set.
+`tcp_listener_close` functions, which atomically retrieve the socket and `send_port` from the handle table slot and free it in a single lock acquisition via `handle_close`.
+This prevents TOCTOU races where a GC finalizer could free the slot between separate lookup and free calls.
+On the Dart side, the `closed` flag is set before the `await` to prevent concurrent close calls, then `_IOService.unregister(this)` removes the handle from the active set.
 When the active set empties, the `_IOService` disposes itself — closing the `RawReceivePort` and nulling the singleton so a fresh instance will be created on next use.